granolocks/gabekoss.com/content/blog/2013-12-05-create_an_array_of_symbols_with_i_in_ruby_2.md

 updated_at: 2013-12-05 07:55
 kind: blog-post
 author: Gabe Koss
-summary: The helpful %i{} method can be used in Ruby 2 to return an array of.
+summary: The helpful %i{} method can be used in Ruby 2 to return an array of strings as with %w{}.
 tags:
  - ruby
 ---